joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/25/briefing/russia-attack-putin-india-sugar.html

 **Boeing C.E.O. to Step Down in Major Reshuffle at Embattled Plane Maker**\
 `The company’s chief executive, David Calhoun, said he would leave at the end of the year.
-Stan Deal, Boeing’s head of commercial planes, stepped down immediately.`\
+Stan Deal, Boeing’s head of commercial planes, departed immediately.`\
 https://nytimes.com/2024/03/25/business/boeing-ceo-steps-down.html

 **How an Aid Group Built a Jetty to Get Food Into Gaza**\